googlecreativelab/aiexperiments-ai-duet/README.md

 ## CREDITS

 Built by [Yotam Mann](https://github.com/tambien) with friends on the Magenta and Creative Lab teams at Google.
-It uses [Tone.js] (https://github.com/Tonejs/Tone.js) and open-source tools from the [Magenta](https://github.com/tensorflow/magenta) project.
+It uses [Tone.js](https://github.com/Tonejs/Tone.js) and open-source tools from the [Magenta](https://github.com/tensorflow/magenta) project.
 Check out more at [A.I.
-Experiments] (https://aiexperiments.withgoogle.com).
+Experiments](https://aiexperiments.withgoogle.com).

 ## OVERVIEW

 A.I.
 Duet is composed of two parts, the front-end which is in the 'static' folder and the back-end which is in the 'server' folder.
 The front-end client creates short midi files using the user's input which is sent to the server.
 The server takes that midi input and continues it using [Magenta](https://github.com/tensorflow/magenta) which is then returned back to the client.

 ## DOCKER

+[Docker](https://www.docker.com/) is an open-source containerization software which simplifies installation across various OSes.
+It is the simplest method to build and install both the front-end and back-end components.
+Once you have Docker installed, you can just run:

 ```bash
 $ sudo docker build -t ai-duet .